openstack/charm-guide/doc/source/admin/storage/cinder-replication-dr.rst

 .. code-block:: none

-   juju run --wait site-a-ceph-rbd-mirror/0 demote pools=cinder-ceph-a
+   juju run site-a-ceph-rbd-mirror/0 demote pools=cinder-ceph-a

 Flag the site-a images for a resync with the ``resync-pools`` action.
 The ``pools`` argument should point to the corresponding site's pool, which by